Itsmetokyo/Tokyo/README.md

 ## Warning ⚠️

 ```
-Due to usage of Meenakshi; Your WhatsApp account may be banned.
+Due to usage of TokyoBot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
 Absolutely, Meenakshi developer do not accept responsibility.
 By establishing the Meenakshi, you are deemed to have accepted these responsibilities.